MP Estate Planning UK

 Situations Where a Will Cannot Be Found

-In the UK, the inability to find a will can lead to a complex and potentially contentious estate settlement.
-When a family member or loved one passes away, the search for their will becomes a priority.
-However, this task can be challenging, especially if the deceased hasn’t shared the will’s location with anyone.
+In England and Wales, the inability to locate a will can lead to a complex and potentially contentious estate settlement.
+When a family member passes away, finding their will becomes an immediate priority.
+However, this task can be surprisingly difficult, especially if the deceased never told anyone where the original document was stored — or even that one existed.

 Family Members’ Involvement in Searching

 Family members play a crucial role in searching for a missing will.
-They are often the ones who initiate the search and are involved in the estate administration process.
-We recommend that they start by:
+They are often the ones who initiate the search and become involved in the estate administration process.
+We recommend starting with the following steps:

-It’s essential for family members to work together and share information to ensure a thorough search.
+It’s essential for family members to work together and share any information they have to ensure a thorough search.

 Common Scenarios Leading to a Missing Will

-There are several common scenarios that can lead to a will going missing.
-These include:
+There are several common scenarios that can lead to a will going missing:

-• The will was misplaced or lost during a move or reorganisation.
+• The will was lost during a house move, downsizing, or reorganisation of papers.

 search for deceased person's will